When you report daycare violations and suspicions of abuse, you not only help protect your own child, but other children as well.

 The North Dakota Department of Human Services says that a person mandated to report, or any person wanting to report suspected child abuse or neglect in North Dakota, should contact the County Social Service Office in the county where the child abuse is alleged to have occurred.
 Each of the 53 County Social Service Offices serve as the N.D.
 Department of Human Services’ designee for child protection services.

-Ohioans who suspect child abuse or neglect now only need to remember one toll-free phone number in order to make an official report: 1-855-O-H-CHILD (1-855-642-4453).
+Ohioans who suspect child abuse or neglect now only need to remember one toll-free phone number in order to make an official report: 1-877-302-2347, option 4.
 This automated telephone service will link callers directly to a child welfare or law enforcement office in their county where a report can be made.
 According to the Ohio Department of Job and Family Services’ website, reports can be made anonymously.

 Persons having reason to believe that a child under 18 years of age is a victim of abuse or neglect are required by Oklahoma Statutes to promptly report it to the Oklahoma Department of Human Services (DHS) Abuse and Neglect Hotline at 1-800-522-3511.
 If you’re concerned that a particular day care facility may be violating licensing requirements, call the OKDHS child care licensing specialist in your county by visiting this link.